José Ortega (baseball): Colorado Rockies

 Ortega signed a minor league contract with the Colorado Rockies on November 22, 2014.
+He made 45 relief appearances for the Double-A New Britain Rock Cats in 2015, compiling an 0-1 record and 4.19 ERA with 40 strikeouts and one save across 53 2/3 innings pitched.

 Vaqueros Laguna

 On April 1, 2016, Ortega signed with the Vaqueros Laguna of the Mexican League.
-He was released on April 10.
+He made five appearances for Laguna, but struggled to a 12.46 ERA with three strikeouts across 4 1/3 innings pitched.
+Ortega was released by the Vaqueros on April 10.

 Sioux Falls Canaries

 On April 20, 2017, Ortega signed with the Sioux Falls Canaries of the American Association of Independent Professional Baseball.
+He made 45 appearances (one start) for Sioux Falls, posting a 4-8 record and 4.82 ERA with 44 strikeouts and 17 saves across 46 2/3 innings pitched.

 Sugar Land Skeeters

 On January 9, 2018, Ortega was traded to the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
-He was released on May 7, 2018.
+He made three appearances for the Skeeters, recording a 3.00 ERA with three strikeouts over three innings of work.
+Ortega was released by Sugar Land on May 7.

 Road Warriors

 On May 9, 2018, Ortega signed with the Road Warriors of the Atlantic League of Professional Baseball.
-He became a free agent following the 2018 season.
+He made 47 appearances for the team, registering an 0-2 record and 4.47 ERA with 49 strikeouts and two saves over 50 1/3 innings of work.
+Ortega became a free agent following the season.

 York Revolution

 On February 26, 2019, Ortega signed with the York Revolution of the Atlantic League of Professional Baseball.
-He was released on May 6, 2019.
+He made four appearances for York, but struggled to a 15.00 ERA with two strikeouts over three innings of work.
+Ortega was released by the Revolution on May 6.

 Lincoln Saltdogs

 On June 4, 2019, Ortega signed with the Lincoln Saltdogs of the American Association.
-He was released on June 18, 2019.
+In five appearances for Lincoln, he struggled to a 9.00 ERA with seven strikeouts and three saves across four innings pitched.
+Ortega was released by the Saltdogs on June 18.